hypermodules/hyperamp/CONTRIBUTING.md

 ### Directory Structure

-- `dist` - this is where the app gets built to when packaging the app
+These directories are included in the packaged application.

+- `lib` - files shared by `main` and `renderer`
 - `main` - files for the main electron process
 - `renderer` - files for the renderer processes (player & audio)
+- `static` - static assets to be included with the build

+#### Excluded from Build

+These directories are **not** included in the packaged application.

+- `build` - build resources for `electron-builder`
+- `dist` - this is where the app gets built to when packaging the app
+- `docs` - any files related to documentation
 - `scripts` - miscellaneous scripts for development tasks
-- `static` - static assets (icons, screenshots, documents, etc.)
 - `test` - files for testing the application

 ## Project Governance